Hillpro/WinEvo/docs/action-authoring.md

 }
 ```

-- **automatic** — operations that set `backupForUndo: true` capture enough state to self-revert; the runtime composes an undo from their step outputs.
+- **automatic** — operations that set `backupForUndo: true` will capture enough state to self-revert; the runtime composes an undo from their step outputs.
 - **manual** — the manifest includes an explicit `undo.steps` list (mirror of `execution.steps`).
 - **not supported** — provide a `reason` resource key explaining why (e.g. `undo.irreversible`).

+Currently nothing in the undo block has a runtime effect.
+Every executed action is effectively permanent until the undo engine ships.

-## Dry-run
+## Dry-run *(not implemented yet)*

 ```json
 "dryRun": {